Brightwood College-Brownsville

 Highest Paying Job

-The highest paying jobs for people who hold a degree in one of the 5 most specialized majors at Brightwood College-Brownsville are Surgeons, Podiatrists, Cardiovascular technologists and technicians, Physicians, and Media and communication workers, all other
+The highest paying jobs for people who hold a degree in one of the 5 most specialized majors at Brightwood College-Brownsville are Surgeons, Cardiovascular technologists and technicians, Magnetic resonance imaging technologists, Dentists, and Physicians

 The most specialized majors at Brightwood College-Brownsville are Mechanical Technologies (58 degrees awarded), Health (153 degrees), and Computer and Information Sciences and Support Services (14 degrees) (as of 2018).